Menlo School: Other activities

 The school puts on musicals and plays.
-Artistic groups include the Knight Dancers, who produce an annual dance show, a chamber orchestra, and three choruses.
+Artistic groups include the Knight and Mid-Knight Dancers, who produce an annual dance show, a chamber orchestra, and three choruses.
+Other notable groups include the national semifinalist cyber security team captained by student-visionary Max Talwar.

-Athletics teams include baseball, basketball, cross-country, football, golf, lacrosse, soccer, softball, swimming, tennis, track, water polo, and volleyball.
+Athletics teams include baseball, basketball, cross-country, boys football, girls flag football, golf, lacrosse, soccer, softball, swimming, tennis, track, water polo, and volleyball.
 The Knights previously competed in the Peninsula Athletic League, and now compete in the West Bay Athletic League.
 During the 2009–2010 school year, every varsity team participated in postseason competition, and some went on to state competitions.
-The boys' tennis team claimed the national tennis title at the National High School All-American Foundation in 2010, placed second in 2011, and won again in 2012.
+The boys' tennis team claimed the national tennis title at the National High School All-American Foundation in 2010, placed second in 2011, and won again in 2012 and 2018.

 MTerm

 MTerm is an end-of-year enrichment opportunity for freshman, sophomore, and junior classes.
-In the 2017-2018 school year, it replaced Knight School, which was a one-week period that offered experiences such as volunteer trips to work with Habitat for Humanity in New Orleans, cooking classes, and video game design seminars instead of conventional classes.
+In the 2017–2018 school year, it replaced Knight School, which was a one-week period that offered experiences such as volunteer trips to work with Habitat for Humanity in New Orleans, cooking classes, and video game design seminars instead of conventional classes.

-During MTerm, each grade level focuses on a different topic.
+During MTerm, which takes place in May, each grade level focuses on a different topic.
 Freshmen study environmental issues and spend half of MTerm on campus, participating in educational activities and workshops, and the other half on day trips to explore local ecosystems and conservation efforts.
 Sophomores delve into social issues such as equity and justice, participating in discussions and activities that explore these topics in depth.
 Juniors participate in a Junior Project, where they research and investigate a topic of their choice and present their findings to their grade.
-Seniors focus on life after high school and building connections with their classmates before they graduate and move on to college.
-All students in grades 9-11 have the option to participate in a travel program as part of their MTerm experience.
+Seniors, through a program called Life After Menlo, focus on life after high school and building connections with their classmates before they graduate and move on to college.
+All students in grades 9–11 have the option to participate in a travel program as part of their MTerm experience.

 In 2022, due to the ongoing COVID-19 pandemic and the complications it caused for global travel, the traditional Menlo Abroad program was temporarily suspended.
-In its place, the school introduced The Borderlands program, which focused on trips to Arizona and Texas to educate students about the Navajo Nation, issues of sustainability, and the complexities of the US-Mexico border.

-In 2023, MTerm travel programs will consist of the three Borderlands trips from 2022, as well as a trip to Costa Rica.
+In its place, the school introduced The Borderlands program, which focused on trips to Arizona and Texas to educate students about the Navajo Nation, issues of sustainability, and the complexities of the US–Mexico border.
+In 2023, the travel programs offered consisted of the three Borderlands trips from 2022, as well as a Menlo Abroad trip to Costa Rica.
+The program added trips to Cambodia and Tanzania in 2024.